Terms and Conditions

 8.2.
 The Customer must make all requests for support services by using the communications method(s) specified by the Provider from time to time as being applicable to the Customer's Subscription Plan.

 9.1.
 Each party warrants to the other party that it has the legal right and authority to enter into and perform its obligations under the Agreement.

 - complex software is never wholly free from defects, errors and bugs, and the Provider gives no warranty or representation that the Platform will be wholly free from such defects, errors and bugs;

-- the Provider does not warrant or represent that the Platform will be compatible with any application, program or software not specifically identified as compatible in the Statement of Services; and
+- the Provider does not warrant or represent that the Platform will be compatible with any application, program or software not specifically identified as compatible in the Statement of Services or the Documentation; and

-- the Provider will not and does not purport to provide any legal, taxation or accountancy advice under the Agreement or in relation to the Platform and the Provider does not warrant or represent that the Platform will not give rise to any civil or criminal legal liability on the part of the Customer or any other person.
+- the Provider will not and does not purport to provide any legal, taxation, accountancy or technical (for example, advice in relation to security or integrations) advice under the Agreement or in relation to the Platform, and the Provider does not warrant or represent that the Platform (or the Customer's use of the Platform) will not give rise to any civil or criminal legal liability on the part of the Customer or any other person.

-All of the parties' warranties and representations in respect of the subject matter of the Agreement are expressly set out in the terms of the Agreement.
-To the maximum extent permitted by applicable law, no other warranties or representations concerning the subject matter of the Agreement will be implied into the Agreement.
+- all of the parties' warranties and representations in respect of the subject matter of the Agreement are expressly set out in the terms of the Agreement; and

 - limit or exclude the liability of a party for death or personal injury resulting from negligence;